 Sommer’s Recipe Highlights

-Lighter in the Right Ways – Unlike most deep fried mushrooms recipes with double breading, I only coat these mushroom once in egg and breadcrumbs.
+Lighter in the Right Ways – Unlike most deep fried mushrooms recipes with double breading, I only coat these little guys once in egg and breadcrumbs.
 And of course, there is no actual frying here!
 This air fryer recipe uses barely any oil, especially compared to deep frying, for breaded mushroom that are still crisp but much healthier.
 But that doesn’t mean there’s any less flavor!
 In fact, without so much breading and heavy oil, you can actually taste the delicious tender mushrooms and seasonings.

 Best Breading – I’ve tested many different methods to get breadcrumbs to stick to mushrooms, and by golly, I’ve nailed it!
-I’m sharing my not-so-secret tips for how to prep, bread, and air fry mushrooms to crisp perfection.
+I’m sharing my not-so-secret tips for how to prep, bread, and air fry shrooms to crisp perfection.
 You’re welcome!

 Close view of breaded air fried mushrooms on a plate.
 In the background is a hand dipping a mushroom into a white sauce.